Mobile App Development Timeline: What You Can Expect

+Looking for an app development timeline example?
 The quickest that a straightforward mobile application can be built is 4 months.
-That’s the minimum amount of time to allow for the sufficient gathering of requirements, getting clarifications, creating a design, building the software, incorporating feedback, and testing the final product.
+That’s the minimum amount of app development time needed for the sufficient gathering of requirements, getting clarifications, creating a design, building the software, incorporating feedback, and testing the final product.

-In this article, we explain these steps in more detail and will give the most common reasons a project might take longer than average.
+In this article, we explain these steps in more detail and break down the longer application development timeline.
+Along the way, we’ll share the most common reasons a project might take longer than average.

 Mobile App Requirements & Design: 2-4 weeks

 “Figure out what it is you want to build”